Arthur G. Cohen

 Arthur George Cohen (April 23, 1930 - August 9, 2014) was an American businessman and real estate developer in New York City.

 Early life and education

 Cohen was born to a Jewish family in Brooklyn, New York, the son of Frances (née Kostick) and Louis D. Cohen.
-He received a BA from the University of Miami and a JD from the New York Law School.
+He completed a BA at the University of Miami and a JD from the New York Law School.

 Career

 Arlen Realty & Development Corporation

 Cohen became involved in real estate through founding Arlen Realty & Development Corporation with Arthur N. Levien in 1959.

 Serving as Arlen's chairman, Cohen began by developing suburban shopping centers throughout the country, and in 1971 he purchased the national discount retail chain E.J.
 Korvette.
 By 1975 Arlen owned and managed over 42000000 sqft of shopping centers, and was the largest publicly traded REIT in the nation.
 Beginning in 1967, Arlen partnered with Donald Soffer's Turnberry Associates in developing the City of Aventura, Florida.
 In 1975, Arlen partnered with Aristotle Onassis to build Olympic Tower on Fifth Avenue.

 Other prominent Arlen buildings included their corporate headquarters 888 7th Avenue, 1500 Broadway and 1501 Broadway in Times Square, 1166 Avenue of the Americas, 800 Third Avenue, 100 Wall Street, and the Westyard Building at 450 West 33rd Street.